dyonisosfergadiotis/NotiFeeder/README.md

    ```

 3. Select your target device/simulator and hit Run (`⌘R`).
 On first launch add or edit feeds in **Settings → Feeds**.

-### Notifications

-- `NotificationScheduler` requests permission at first launch.
-- Per-feed notification toggles live in **Settings → Notifications**.
-- Each incoming article triggers its own local notification that names the feed and shows a short excerpt.

 ### Background refresh